 If you were involved in a car accident in Georgia and didn’t report it, there may be consequences.
 It depends on the severity of damages and how long it’s been since the accident.
-Read on for the details and what to do next.
+An attorney can help you explain your side and fight back against any repercussions you may incur.

-When Should I Report a Georgia Car Accident to the DMV?
+When Should You Report a Georgia Car Accident to the DMV?

 The only reporting requirement after a Georgia car accident is to call the police if: